MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group.md

 **Update:** Optional
 **Delete:** Read-only

-### <a name="contentbid"></a>Content Bid
+### <a name="cpcbid"></a>Cpc Bid
-The bid to use when the keywords that the service extracts from the content page and the ad group’s keywords.
+The default bid to use when the user’s query and the ad group’s keywords match by using either a broad, exact, or phrase match comparison.

-> [!NOTE]
-> This feature is no longer supported, and will be removed in a future Bing Ads API version.
-If you set the content bid it will be saved but not used.
-If you do not set the content bid, it will be set to the minimum bid depending on the account's currency.
+The minimum and maximum bid range depends on the account's currency.
 For more information, see [Currencies](../guides/currencies.md).

-**Add:** Optional
-**Update:** Optional.
-If no value is specified on update, this Bing Ads setting is not changed.
-**Delete:** Read-only

-### <a name="contentnetwork"></a>Content Network
-Determines whether the ads within this ad group will be displayed on the content distribution channel.

-> [!IMPORTANT]
-> Bing Ads no longer serves ads on the content network.
-Starting July 30th, 2017 you cannot set the Content ad distribution either.
-If you try to add or update an ad group with ad distribution set only to Content, the *CampaignServiceAdGroupMediumNotAllowedForDistributionChannel* error will be returned.
-If you try to add or update an ad group with ad distribution set to both Search and Content, the operation will succeed, however the ad distribution will be stored as Search only.
-By end of calendar year 2017, Bing Ads will migrate the remaining Search and Content ad groups to Search only.
-Then when you retrieve the ad groups which were previously set to Search and Content, the ad distribution will be Search only.
-By end of calendar year 2017, Bing Ads will also delete Content-only ad groups.

-Set the value *On* for ad distribution on the content network, and otherwise set the value *Off*.

-The *Content Network* and *Search Network* fields each partially map to the *AdDistribution* element of the [AdGroup](../campaign-management-service/adgroup.md) object.
-The *AdDistribution* element can contain one or both network values, whereas in the Bulk file schema there are two seperate fields for determining the network.

-**Add:** Required
+You can set a search bid if the *Search Network* ad distribution channel is set to *On*.

+Specifying a broad, exact, or phrase match bid at the keyword level overrides the ad group’s search bid value for the corresponding match type.

+**Add:** Optional.
+If you do not set a bid, it will be set to the minimum depending on your account's currency.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only